Welcome to the Division of Land Resource Protection

 Californians make their home amidst some of the most productive farmland and diverse open spaces in the world.
 The Department of Conservation's Division of Land Resource Protection (DLRP) works with landowners, local governments, and researchers to conserve these resources for everyone's future.

-Open Space Subventions - 2014 Survey of Participation
+Open Space Subventions (OSS) - 2014 Survey of Participation

-The FY 2014 Survey of Participation is now available on the Open Space Subvention Payments page.
-Despite elimination of the 2014 OSSA payments, this information is critical in order to document the level of participation in the program and the impact the loss of OSSA payments is having on local governments.
-It is the basis for the biennial Land Conservation Act Status Report, which provides information to the Legislature and general public on the status of the Williamson Act Program among counties and cities.
+The FY 2014 Survey of Participation in the Land Conservation Act is now available on the Open Space Subvention Payments page.
+Despite elimination of OSS payments in recent years, this information is critical in documenting the level of participation in the program and the impact of the loss of OSS payments on local governments.
+It is the basis for the biennial Land Conservation Act (LCA) Status Report, which provides information to the Legislature and general public on the status of the Act among counties and cities.